 http://judaism-and-rome.cnrs.fr/node/2539 where you can read the inscription in full.)

 Nero had left the temple intact for the prophets to continue their worship in the sanctuary.
 This was why the so-called ‘coins of revolt’ issued during the four/five years of peace gave no indication of a destroyed temple.
 More importantly they showed no antagonism to Rome.
 What they did show were comments such as: “the freedom of Zion”; "the redemption of Zion"; "Shekel of Israel".
-These comments indicated an event that had occurred.
-The coments ont the Bar Kohkba coins had comments for the freedom of ZionNero had granted freedom to the Jewish state and the Jewish people in the same way as he was going to do for Greece.
+These comments indicated that the prophets and their followers had been set free.
+(The Bar Kokhba coins had comments such as "for the freedom of Zion", indicating that the prophets were no longer free.)
+Nero had granted freedom to the prophets and their followers (the majority of the Jewish people) in the same way as he did for the Greeks.
 That meant not only freedom from direct Roman rule but also freedom from Roman taxation.
 Also the coins depicted emblems that were in the sanctuary.
 There was nothing about the altar for burned offerings.
 The priests had been out of business, exiled from the temple, ever since the time of Judas Maccabeus who purged the temple and kicked the priests out.
 NONE of the Jewish coins, going back to the second century BC, show any activity, such as the altar for burned offerings, of the priests.
 They had been causing trouble for kings and prophets many years.
-This illustrates the long arm of the Flavians and the extent to which they interfered with the text of Antiquities which I believe was originated by a Jewish prophet at the time of Claudius.
-Josephus, in keeping with the historians of his day, used another person’s writings.
+To counter this, the Church Fathers interfered with the text of Antiquities a long way back.